1981 California Angels season

-The 1981 California Angels season involved the Angels finishing with the 5th best overall record in the American League West with 51 wins and 59 losses.
+The 1981 California Angels season was the 21st season of the California Angels franchise in the American League, the 16th in Anaheim, and their 16th season playing their home games at Anaheim Stadium.
+The Angels finished with the fifth best overall record in the American League West with 51 wins and 59 losses.
 The season was suspended for 50 days due to the infamous 1981 players' strike and the league chose as its playoff teams the division winners from the first and second halves of the season.